-

 Pros: easy to use, effectiveness, comfortable handle

-Pros: sharpens knives effectively, effective sharpening, comfortable to hold
+Pros: sharpens knives effectively, complements older sharpening rod, effective sharpening

 Keep your favorite knives perfectly sharp and performing their best with Viking’s sharpening steel.
 For long cutlery life, hone the cutting edge on your blades before or after each use.
 This sharpening steel is magnetized, so it captures the small...